AFP

 • The vehicle should be delivered covered or washed down prior to handover, and be clean both externally and internally.

-• The vehicle should never be handed over to the customer with any warning lights showing on the dashboard display.
-In the event a warning light appears before handover, a proactive rectification process needs to be discussed with the customer to minimise inconvenience and disappointment.
+• The vehicle should never be handed over to the customer with any faults, damage or warning lights showing on the dashboard display.
+In the event of any of the above a proactive rectification process needs to be discussed with the customer to minimise inconvenience, downtime and cost.

 Operational handover standards - The Delivery Driver

-• The delivery driver should be of smart appearance and conduct themselves professionally, as well as being able to communicate clearly and adhere to current COVID security guidelines.
+• The delivery driver should be of smart appearance and conduct themselves professionally, as well as being able to communicate clearly.

 • The delivery driver should be aware that vehicles may be tracked and speeding or other offences in the vehicle will be noted and challenged.